CHRISTMAS FUN: Langley’s holiday activities have begun - Aldergrove StarAldergrove Star

 .

 Seventh annual Toy Drive: Infinite Expansion Foundation is hosting a toy drive to benefit the Ishtar Women’s Resource Society.
 Make a donation of new clothes, gift cards, and non-perishables until Dec.
-12 604-446- 2444 or infiniteexpansionfoundation.ca.
+12. Info: 604-446- 2444 or infiniteexpansionfoundation.ca.

 .